afwbkbc/glsmac/README.md

 ### Linux / FreeBSD

+You will need CMake and working compiler (gcc or clang).

-You will need CMake and following libraries (unless you build with `-DVENDORED_DEPENDENCIES`):
+You will also need following libraries (unless you build with `-DVENDORED_DEPENDENCIES=YES`):

 - FreeType
 - SDL2